 SoFi - for refinancing

-These are the tools I use to help me earn more money.
+These are the tools I use and the courses I've taken that I love to help me earn more money.

 Whenever my library of books gets a bit too crowded, I like to go through and grab the ones I know I won't reread and sell them.
 I use BookScouter to see where I can earn the most money selling my books.
 You enter the book's ISBN number into BookScouter and it compares the prices it would get from various sellers, making sure you fetch the most money possible for selling that book.